grimreaper/cpython/Doc/howto/unicode.rst

 3. It's not compatible with existing C functions such as ``strlen()``, so a new family of wide string functions would need to be used.

-4. Many Internet standards are defined in terms of textual data, and can't handle content with embedded zero bytes.

 Generally people don't use this encoding, instead choosing other encodings that are more efficient and convenient.
 UTF-8 is probably the most commonly supported encoding; it will be discussed below.